SheePop-dev/SheePop-dev.github.io/README.md

     cd SheePop-dev.github.io
     ```

-3. Open the `index.html` file in your preferred web browser to view the website locally.
+3. Open the `index.html` file in your preferred web browser to play the game locally.

 ## Contributing